GeoNode/documentation/usage/managing_datasets/new_dataset_from_scratch.rst

 * *Geometry type*
 * *Attributes* (name, geometry type, etc)

-At the user has to define a dataset title and the geometry type:
+At first, the user has to define a dataset title and the geometry type:

   .. figure:: img/geometry_types.png
       :align: center

       *Geometry types*

+While then, through the :guilabel:`Add Attribute` button, the user can add new attributes.
 Usually the datasets features should have some *Attributes* that enrich the amount of information associated with each of them.
-Through the :guilabel:`Add Attribute` button you can add new attributes.

 .. figure:: img/new_dataset_from_scratch.png
     :align: center